sergio11/lyric_wave_architecture/README.md

 At LyricWave, we merge the power of AudioCraft for melody generation, Sona.ai Bark for voice cloning and song vocals, and harness the capabilities of a Stable Diffusion model to create stunning song cover images. 🎤🖼️

+LyricWave isn't just a platform; it's a gateway to a new dimension of musical expression.
+It's a world where technology and creativity harmonize, resulting in songs that touch your heart and soul.
+With LyricWave, you can explore, experiment, and embark on a musical journey like never before. 🚀🎶

 <p align="center">
   <img src="https://img.shields.io/badge/flask-%23000.svg?style=for-the-badge&logo=flask&logoColor=white" />
   <img src="https://img.shields.io/badge/Apache%20Airflow-017CEE?style=for-the-badge&logo=Apache%20Airflow&logoColor=white" />